mixerapi/mixerapi-dev/plugins/crud/README.md

 - Perform most crud operations with a single line of code.
 - Automatically serializes data into JSON, XML, etc.
 - Automatically enforces allowed requests `$this-request->allowMethod()`
-- Crud plays nicely with existing MixerApi plugins, Pagination, CakePHP Search and may be installed on its own too.
+- Crud plays nicely with existing MixerApi plugins including Pagination and CakePHP Search.
-- Uses Interfaces so you can swap out with your own implementation down the line.
+- Use of Interfaces allow you to use your own concrete implementations down the line.
 - Requires CakePHP ^4.2 compatible projects.

 You may also want to look at [CakePHP Crud](https://crud.readthedocs.io/en/latest/installation.html) which doesn't